demianturner/demianturner.github.io/apps/minknote/docs/creating-your-first-note.md

 > A useful shortcut to remember is `⌘E`, which cycles through **Edit Modes**: *WYSIWYG* and *Markdown*.

 MinkNote is fully keyboard-optimised.
-See [Keyboard Navigation & Shortcuts](/apps/minknote/docs/reference/keyboard-navigation-shortcuts/) for a full list.
+See [Keyboard Shortcuts](/apps/minknote/docs/reference/keyboard-shortcuts/) for a full list.

 ## Adding Tags